alibaba0010/go-mongodb-auth-api/README.md

-# Gin Mongo AWS Project
+# Gin MongoDB AWS Project

 This is a production-ready Go project using Gin, MongoDB, and Redis, designed to be deployed on AWS.